-And then there were two.
 This one is advanced.
 You're going to start by hooking both feet into the stirrups, your hands facing the anchor.
-Taking both hands to the floor lift one leg off the ground and begin simultaneously walking your hands back whilst you lift the second leg off the floor, driving both feet back into the stirrups.
+Taking both hands to the floor, lift one leg off the ground and begin simultaneously walking your hands back whilst you lift the second leg off the floor, driving both feet back into the stirrups.
 Continue walking your hands back until you reach a vertical handstand.
 The ultimate balance challenge this needs advanced core and shoulder strength and is a tricky one to master.

 10. TRX Handstand Push Ups

-If 9 was advanced, this must be really advanced.
-Set up the same as move 9 and walk into a TRX handstand, but this time, once you’re in the handstand position, lower your chest towards the floor to complete a handstand pushup.
+Set up the same as move 9 and walk into a TRX handstand, but this time, once you’re in the handstand position, lower your chest towards the floor to complete a handstand push-up.
 Perhaps the toughest TRX move there is, master this and you have exceptional calisthenic skills, a show stopping party trick and of course, most importantly scored a 10/10 in our TRX challenge.